9 Things You Need to Know When Choosing Pallets for Your Freight

 Not all pallets are built to carry the same weight.

-• Light Loads (under 1,000 lbs): Standard softwood pallets are fine.
+• Light Loads (under 1,000 lbs): Standard softwood.

-• Medium Loads (1,000–2,500 lbs): Reinforced or hardwood pallets are recommended.
+• Medium Loads (1,000–2,500 lbs): Reinforced hardwood.

-• Heavy Loads (2,500+ lbs): Block-style, hardwood, or metal pallets may be needed.
+• Heavy Loads (2,500+ lbs): Block-style or metal.

 2. Pallet Sizes & Freight Dimensions

-3. Pallet Material Options (Wood, Plastic, Metal)
+3. Pallet Material Options

-• Wood: Affordable, versatile, and repairable.
-Available in new or recycled.
+• Wood: Affordable and repairable.

-• Metal: Extremely durable and strong, but expensive and heavy.
+• Metal: Extremely durable but heavy.

 Why it matters: Choosing the wrong material can increase costs or cause compliance issues.